 What do puffy eyes, swollen ankles, and a stuffed-up head have in common?

 All of these symptoms indicate the presence of stagnant lymph.
-Instead of dynamic lymph on the move flushing out the bad stuff, it just sits.
+Instead of dynamic lymph on the move clearing out the bad stuff, it just sits.

-In other words, toxins and waste products are clogging up their only exit ways from your body.
-They're stuck.
-Ugh.
+In other words, toxins and waste products are stuck, clogging up their only exit ways from your body.

 Here's the scoop on what causes lymph blocks and what you can do naturally to de-stagnate your lymphatic system.

 The Unsung Hero of Optimal Health: Your Lymphatic System

 When was the last time you had a lymph test?

 Probably never because such a test doesn't exist.